vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. To display the **Connection String** for your IoT Edge device, enter the following command:

-    ```bash
-    az iot hub device-identity connection-string show --device-id sensor-th-0067 --hub-name iot-az220-training-{your-id}
+    +++az iot hub device-identity connection-string show --device-id sensor-th-0067 --hub-name iot-az220-training-{your-id}+++
-    ```

-    Be sure to replace the `{your-id}` placeholder with the YOUR-ID value that you created at the start of this course.
+    Be sure to replace the `{your-id}` placeholder with the ID value that you created at the start of this lab.

-1. Copy the value of the `connectionString` from the JSON output of the command, and then save it for reference later.
+1. Copy the value of the connectionString from the JSON output of the command, and then save it for reference later.

     This connection string will be used to configure the IoT Edge device to connect to IoT Hub.
+It should look similar to the following:

     ```json
         {